How to Write a Winning Proposal Cover Letter (Plus 5 Real Examples)

 What Should You Include in a Proposal Cover Letter?

 Like any good cover letter, your proposal should open with a unique offer or positioning.
-It’s important to establish early on why your team is best suited to a client solve their problem.
+It’s important to establish early on why your team is best suited to solve a client’s problem.

 Strong proposal cover letters include: